 You are invited to enjoy a brief walk with your Program Director to get acquainted with the area around your hotel.
 The rest of the day is at leisure to relax after your overseas flight, or venture out on your own explorations.

 Join your Program Director and fellow travelers for a Welcome Drink before enjoying dinner on your own this evening.
 Your Program Director will have many dining suggestions.

 After breakfast, enjoy a tour of elegant Vienna.
-Your tour showcases the Ringstrasse, probably the greatest achievement of the Emperor Franz Joseph.
+Your tour showcases the Ringstrasse, one of the many achievements of the Emperor Franz Joseph.
 In 1857, the Emperor ordered the demolition of the ancient city walls, which were no longer needed as fortifications and which were impeding the growth of the city.
 In their place was constructed an elegant 2.5-mile-long boulevard, encircling the Innere Stadt.
 The neoclassic buildings along the Ringstrasse bring together all the greatest architectural styles in an exuberant celebration of all that seemed possible during the Industrial Revolution.
-Our stroll continues along the city sidewalks, passing by the well-known Hofburg Spanish Riding School.
+Our stroll continues along the city sidewalks, passing by the well-known Imperial Palace.